Bathalapalli-SaiRangaPavan/Netflix-Clone-Assignment/README.md

 ## Objective

-Deploy a Netflix clone using a DevSecOps approach, integrating Jenkins for CI/CD with automated security and quality checks, Docker for containerization, and Kubernetes for orchestration.
+Deploy a Netflix clone using a DevSecOps approach on AWS Cloud, integrating Jenkins for CI/CD with automated security and quality checks, Docker for containerization, and Kubernetes for orchestration.
 Monitor Jenkins and Kubernetes metrics using Grafana, Prometheus, and Node Exporter to ensure a secure, scalable, and resilient deployment.
 This project aims to provide a comprehensive guide for secure and automated application deployment.

 ---